 An x-ray is the only way to determine that there are no metal fragments remaining in your eye regardless of how long ago you were injured.
 This precaution is for your safety.

-Our office hours are from, 7am to 5pm Monday and Friday, 7am to 8pm Tuesday, Wednesday and Thursday, Closed Weekend and Holidays.
+Our office hours are from, 7:00 AM to 5:00 PM Monday to Friday, Closed Weekend and Holidays.
 Appointments can be made by telephoning our center at 215-997-1660

 When you come for your appointment remember to bring the following: